Chennai Express: Plot

 Meenamma takes Rahul to Durgesh and introduces Rahul as her lover.
-Tangaballi challenges Rahul to a duel that Rahul unknowingly accepts, due to his lack of knowledge in Tamil.
-On the night of the duel, Rahul escapes with the help of a local policeman, Shamsher, but he ends up on a ship with Sri Lankan terrorists and smugglers.
-A gun battle ensues between the police force and the terrorists.
-When the police officers investigate and take Rahul into custody, he tells his story and ends up back in Komban.
+Tangaballi challenges Rahul to a duel that Rahul unknowingly accepts due to his lack of understanding Tamil.
+On the night of the duel, Rahul escapes with the help of a local policeman Shamsher, but he ends up on a boat with Sri Lankan smugglers.
+A gun battle ensues between the police force and the smugglers.
+The police officers investigate and take Rahul into custody, but Rahul tells his story and ends up back in Komban.

 Terrified and once again surrounded by Durgesh's sickle-wielding henchmen, Rahul pretends to take Meenamma hostage and escapes with her in Durgesh's car, battling Durgesh's men.
 When the car breaks down, Rahul and Meenamma quarrel and part ways.
 Rahul, not knowing which way to go, returns to Meenamma, who takes him to the Vidhamba village.
 Meenamma tells the villagers that they are a married couple who need protection and rest, to which the villagers agree.

-Meenamma then realises that she has fallen in love with Rahul.
-When Rahul plans to sneak away, she argues, not wanting to earn the villagers' distrust.
+Meenamma realises that she has fallen in love with Rahul.
+When Rahul plans to sneak away, Meenamma argues, not wanting to earn the villagers' distrust.
 Tangaballi catches Rahul as he tries to leave, but the villagers help them escape again.
-Meenamma persuades Rahul to disperse Bhishambhar's ashes and travels with him to Rameswaram, where they complete the rites.
-On their way back, Rahul realises that he has fallen in love with Meenamma, and does not tell her where they are going.
-He takes Meenamma back to Durgesh and tries to make him understand and honour Meenamma's wish.
-He also tells Meenamma that he loves her.
+Meenamma persuades Rahul to disperse Y. Y.'s ashes and travels with him to Rameswaram, where they complete the rite.
+On their way back, Rahul realises that he has fallen for Meenamma and does not tell her where they are going.
+Rahul takes Meenamma back to Durgesh and tries to make him understand and honour Meenamma's wish, where he also tells Meenamma that he loves her.

-Rahul tells Tangaballi and his goons that he is ready for the fight this time.
-In the fight that follows, Rahul is severely injured but emerges victorious.
+Rahul tells Tangaballi and his goons that he is ready for the fight.
+In the fight that follows, Rahul is severely beaten, but emerges victorious.
 Durgesh and Tangaballi reform, accepting that the love of a common man like Rahul is bigger than their physical ability and political influence.
 Durgesh allows Rahul to marry Meena.
-Rahul then leaves a message that love knows no regional or language barriers and that with a strong heart, there is no limit to what the common man can achieve.
+Later, Rahul leaves a message that love knows no regional or language barriers and that with a strong heart, there is no limit to what the common man can achieve.